eugebib/TemaTres-Vocabulary-Server/readme.md

 1. Unpack TemaTres in your web document root (i.e. /var/www/tematres/)

-2. Configure your database connection in TEMATRES_PATH/vocab/db.tematres.php
+2. Configure your database connection in TEMATRES_PATH/vocab/config.db.php

 3. Open your browser in your tematres path installation and run Install script .

 You can change the "vocab" directory to any name.
-To create other or many vocabularies,  copy "vocab" directory (eg: vocab2, etc) and change the params of db.tematres.php (eg: change the tables prefix).
+To create other or many vocabularies,  copy "vocab" directory (eg: vocab2, etc) and change the params of config.db.php (eg: change the tables prefix).

 If you have any problems with these instructions, or if they weren't clear or just didn't plain work, please let me know at tematres@r020.com.ar